lwu1822/fastpages/_posts/2022-10-22-crimebustersFrontendAPITable.md

 ---
-title: Crimebusters Quiz (Work In Progress)
+title: Crime Safety Quiz (Work In Progress)
 layout: default
-description: Quiz yourself on facts about crime!
+description: Quiz yourself on crime safety!
 A frontend display of quiz questions that connects to backend using Spring and Java.
 permalink: /crimebusters/quiz
 ---

+# Crime Safety Quiz (Work In Progress)

+Quiz yourself on crime safety!

+**What this project currently does**: Currently, the quiz is in a table that has two answer choices: A and B. The table records the number of times people selected the answer choice.

+**To be added**:
+* We are going to add two more answer choices to the table (C and D), and connect them to the backend using Spring Framework.
+The number of times users selected C and D will also be saved in a MYSQL database.
+* After the user selects one of the answer choices, there will also be feedback given on whether the user selected the right or wrong answer choice.
+If the user selected the wrong answer, the correct answer will be displayed.

 <!-- HTML table fragment for page -->